czue/pegasus-docs/subscriptions.md

 If you are using the in-app pricing table, your pricing table configuration is handled in `metadata.py`.
 You can modify `ACTIVE_PRODUCTS` and `ACTIVE_PLAN_INTERVALS` and see how the page changes.

-Whenever you make changes in Stripe, you will need to re-run `./manage.py bootstrap_subscriptoins`, and incorporate any necessary changes into the `ACTIVE_PRODUCTS` list.
+Whenever you make changes in Stripe, you will need to re-run `./manage.py bootstrap_subscriptions`, and incorporate any necessary changes into the `ACTIVE_PRODUCTS` list.

 More background and details on this set up can be found in this